theNewDynamic/whatsnous.com/content/production/the-whole-story-podcast.md

 ---
 date: 2017-09-15 13:49:59 -0400
-description: "The Whole Story is a podcast modeled after that panel discussion at storytelling festivals that you always miss. \L"
+description: "The Whole Story is a podcast modeled after that panel discussion at storytelling festivals that you always miss."
 feature_image: true
 image_credit: ''
 images:
 - "/uploads/splash-the-whole-storyx500.png"
-tags: ''
 title: The Whole Story Podcast

 ---